jeckman/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Version History ==

+= Version 1.5.1 =
+ * Oops.
+Forgot to check for user who isn't an admin of any pages.

 = Version 1.5 =
  * Now requires PHP 5